jjm3105/CS33-AVENGERS/README.md

 ```
 gdb InfinityWar
 ```
 This will start running gdb so we can start running gdb commands!
 The following steps will go through an example of commands you can use to solve the first phase of InfinityWar.
 Only type in the commands that come after "gdb".
-The output or description is given after.

 ```
 (gdb) run
+Starting program: /w/home.01/cs/ugrad/kristiel/InfinityWar
+Please put in the first phrase:
 ```
-Output: "Type a random phrase: "
+The program is running.

 ```
 (gdb) quit